navcoin/navcoin-org/content/contribute/index.md

 {{< zig_section
 titleText="Write tests"
 imgSrc="/images/contribute/con-test.svg"
-paragraphText="NavCoin Core is covered by many tests, but patches that improve test coverage are always welcome and are a great way to build familiarity with the codebase.<br><br>Developers are strongly encouraged to write <a href=\"https://github.com/NAVCoin/navcoin-core/blob/master/doc/unit-tests.md\" style=\"text-decoration:underline;\">unit tests</a> for new code, and to submit new unit tests for old code.
-Unit tests can be compiled and run (assuming they weren't disabled in configure) with: make&nbsp;check.<br><br>There are also <a href=\"https://github.com/NAVCoin/navcoin-core/tree/master/qa\" style=\"text-decoration:underline;\">regression and integration tests</a>, written in Python, that are run automatically on the build&nbsp;server." reversed="true" newTab="true"
+paragraphText="NavCoin Core is covered by many tests, but patches that improve test coverage are always welcome and are a great way to build familiarity with the codebase.<br><br>Developers are strongly encouraged to write <a href=\"https://github.com/NAVCoin/navcoin-core/blob/master/doc/unit-tests.md\" target=\"e\" style=\"text-decoration:underline;\">unit tests</a> for new code, and to submit new unit tests for old code.
+Unit tests can be compiled and run (assuming they weren't disabled in configure) with: make&nbsp;check.<br><br>There are also <a href=\"https://github.com/NAVCoin/navcoin-core/tree/master/qa\" target=\"e\" style=\"text-decoration:underline;\">regression and integration tests</a>, written in Python, that are run automatically on the build&nbsp;server." reversed="true" newTab="true"
 >}}